-Conformity with US GAAP requires the use of estimates and judgments that affect the reported amounts in the unaudited interim condensed consolidated financial statements and accompanying notes.
+Conformity with U.S. GAAP requires the use of estimates and judgments that affect the reported amounts in the unaudited interim condensed consolidated financial statements and accompanying notes.
 These estimates form the basis for judgments the management makes about the carrying values of the assets and liabilities, which are not readily apparent from other sources.
-GAAP requires making estimates and judgments in several areas, including, but not limited to, the basis of consolidation, revenue recognition, fair value accounting, income taxes, goodwill and other long-lived assets, allowances for doubtful accounts, stockbased compensation, the estimated useful lives of assets and convertible debt.
+U.S. GAAP requires making estimates and judgments in several areas, including, but not limited to, the basis of consolidation, revenue recognition, fair value accounting, income taxes, goodwill and other long-lived assets, allowances for doubtful accounts, stock-based compensation, the estimated useful lives of assets, convertible debt, business combination, and foreign currency.
 The management bases the estimates and judgments on historical information and on various other assumptions that management believes are reasonable under the circumstances.
 Actual results could differ materially from such estimates.